-There is a famous dive site near Puna’auia known as White Valley.
+There is a famous dive site near Puna’auia known as the White Valley.
 If you are a responsible diver who understands why shark feeding is a bad idea ever, there is no point to go.
 French Polynesia is one of the rare places on the planet which made shark feeding officially illegal since 2017, so I would rather encourage than bash them.

 However, the truth is, unfortunately, there isn’t much to see without the feeding which is why I guess some operators continue despite the ban (I saw from my own eyes a diving boat throwing tuna heads at the surface).
 I went for an hour-long deep dive, without any feeding, along a mostly bleached coral reef.
 My jaw dropped when I saw my first tiger shark swimming away in the blue.
 Unfortunately, I felt the encounter was spoilt because it was only due to frequent feeding.
 Now, you know, I let you decide.

 Day 2 – Take the Tahiti east coast road

 Driving around Tahiti can be done in only one day.
-However, with 3 days, I had plenty of time to explore the most beautiful spots on the east coast and spend incredible moments on a whale watching tour and scuba diving in Tahiti Peninsula.
+However, in 3 days, I had plenty of time to explore the most beautiful spots on the east coast and spend incredible moments on a whale watching tour and scuba diving in Tahiti Peninsula.

 I rented my car with Tahiti Easy Car for 46€ a day.
-They offer an amazing service for the best price on the island by delivering the car whenever you stay and give you a ride back wherever you need to go when you turn it back.
+They offer an amazing service for the best price on the island by delivering the car whenever you stay and giving you a ride back wherever you need to go when you turn it back.
 If you prefer booking your rental car ahead, have a look at car rental prices in Tahiti online.